SystemsApproach/tcpcc/algorithm.rst

 Chapter 4:  Control-Based Algorithms
 ====================================

-..
-	Still need to work the names -- Tahoe, Reno, CUBIC -- into the narrative, as well as better highlight the "case study" perspective. -llp

-This chapter describes the dominant congestion control algorithm in use today on the Internet.
-The approach was introduced into the Internet in the late 1980s by Van Jacobson, roughly eight years after the TCP/IP protocol stack had become operational.
-Immediately preceding this time, the Internet was suffering from congestion collapse—hosts would send their packets into the Internet as fast as the advertised window would allow, congestion would occur at some router (causing packets to be dropped), and the hosts would time out and retransmit their packets, resulting in even more congestion.
+This chapter describes the dominant congestion-control algorithm in use today on the Internet.
+The approach was introduced in the late 1980s by Van Jacobson, and then refined multiple times by him and others over the years.
+The variant in widespread use today is called CUBIC, for reasons that will become clear when we introduce it at the end of the chapter.

 The general idea is straightforward.
 Having transmitted a set of packets according to its current estimate of the available bandwidth, the sender uses the arrival of an ACK as a signal that one of its packets has left the network and that it is therefore safe to insert a new packet into the network without adding to the level of congestion.
 By using ACKs to pace the transmission of packets, TCP is said to be *self-clocking*.
 The sender also uses timeouts as a signal that the network is congested, indicating that it needs to reduce its sending rate.
 By using packet loss as an indication of congestion, we refer to the approach as *control-based*.

-Of course, determining the available capacity in the first place is no easy task.
-And to make matters worse, because other connections come and go, the available bandwidth changes over time, meaning that any given source must be able to adjust the number of packets it has in transit.
-This chapter describes the suite of techniques that TCP uses to address these and other problems.
-Most of the techniques are adjustments to the sender's behavior, with no changes to the over-the-wire protocol.
-The exceptions are a set of extensions to the TCP header, as described in Section 4.2.
+Of course, determining the available capacity in the first place is no easy task, and to make matters worse, because other connections come and go, the available bandwidth changes over time.

-Although we describe the set of mechanisms one at a time, giving the impression that we are talking about three independent approaches, it is only when they are taken as a whole that we have TCP congestion control.
-It is also the case that these mechanisms have been further refined over the last 30 years, culminating the variant most commonly found running on end-hosts today: *TCP CUBIC*.
-In other words, this chapter can read as a case study of control-based algorithms, spanning the incremental experience of identifying and solving a sequence of problems.
+This chapter describes the collection of techniques that TCP uses to address these and other problems, and as such, can be read as a case study of the experience of identifying and solving a sequence of problems.
+We will trace the historical context as we visit each of the techniques in the sections that follow.

 4.1 Adaptive Retransmission
 ---------------------------